Real-time dynamics of string breaking in quantum spin chains: First stage: string motion

 One particular implication of this bound is a controlled criterion for truncating the sums in Eq.~\eqref{Heff} incorporating all non-perturbative effects, i.e., what is the maximum kink sector that has to be taken into account for the description of the string dynamics.
 In order to assess and illustrate the approach presented here, in Fig.~\ref{fig:4}(b) we show the dynamics of the mean on-site magnetization $\langle \sigma_i^z(t)\rangle$, of a string of length $\ell=10$ in a longitudinal field $h_z/J=2/3$, a value for which the resonance condition is met.
 As implied by the bound~\eqref{bound} and shown in Fig.~\ref{fig:4}(a), here $k^\ast=4$, so that the corresponding reduced model simply reads $\mathcal{H}_{\text{eff}}=\mathcal{H}_0 +\mathcal{H}_2+\mathcal{H}_4 +\mathcal{V}_{0,2} +\mathcal{V}_{2,4}$.
 As can be observed, the reduced model captures the main features of the exact dynamics.

 For the long-range model, it is, in principle, possible to get more than two states with resonant energies after we impose $\mathcal{E}_{k}(\mathcal{S}_1)= \mathcal{E}_{k'}(\mathcal{S}_2)$ and choose $\alpha$ accordingly.
 However, due to the nonlinear nature of the energy function of the long-range model, given by Eq.\ (\ref{long_energy}), it becomes more challenging to get a strict bound on the number of resonantly accessible domain walls.
+Let us point out that, it is, however, still possible to determine \emph{numerically} the maximum kink sector simply by scanning the energy in Eq.~\eqref{long_energy} in all relevant kink sectors to identify degeneracies with the initial string state.